Find Cheap Auto Insurance Quotes in Your Area

-Your insurance policy's declaration page, or "dec page," is a summary of all your policy information.
-It includes the policy number and effective dates, what types of coverage you have, what the policy's limits are, and personal information about the individuals insured or holding liens against the property.
-The declaration page for an auto insurance policy will also include your vehicle's VIN, year, make, and model, as well as the mileage and information about your driving history.
+Your insurance policy's declaration page, or "dec" page, is a summary of your policy information.
+It includes the policy number and effective dates, what types of coverage you have, what the policy's limits are and personal information about the individuals who are insured or holding liens against the property.
+The declaration page for an auto insurance policy will also include the VIN, year, make, model and mileage, as well as information about your driving history.

-An insurance policy's declaration page serves as a condensed overview of your entire insurance policy.
-It outlines both the personal information about the insured as well as coverage details and effective dates.
+An insurance policy's declaration page is an overview of your insurance policy.
+It outlines personal information about who is insured, as well as coverage details and effective dates.

 - Your name and address

 - The name and address of any lender (loss payee) that holds a lien against your property

 - The types of perils and damage you're covered against (e.g., flood or fire)

 - The policy's limits, premiums and deductibles

 - Information regarding where and how to file a claim

 Your homeowners insurance declaration page may also summarize any deductions that have been applied to your premiums — for example, having a mortgage-free home.